Lorella is open during the Dry season only, April to September included.

 Twice the size of the ACT and larger than many Countries of the World, Lorella is accessible during the dry season only by most outback prepared vehicles, or light aircraft.
 Read more about how to Drive in or Fly in to Lorella with our exact LOCATION & DIRECTIONS.

-Best time of year to visit and enjoy Lorella usually starts in April, right after the Wet, and goes through to the end of September, when the N.T. starts to heat up.
+Our tourist season is quite short – starting around 1st April, right after the Wet, and goes through to the end of September, when the N.T. starts to heat up.
 This is when we lock our gates and pack everything and leave Lorella to our wet season caretakers.

-Whatever your taste, from FISHING, SWIMMING, BIRD WATCHING, 4WD ADVENTURING or BUSH WALKING, we have enough to keep you busy for a few weeks or even months at a time!
+Best time to visit us really depends on your interests – whatever your taste, from FISHING, SWIMMING, BIRD WATCHING, 4WD ADVENTURING or BUSH WALKING, we have enough to keep you busy for a few weeks or even months at a time!
 Every year we have to update our MUD MAPS to include all the new tracks and attractions that we discover and open to the public.
 But make sure you do not rely solely on our maps, and stop by the OFFICE for some detailed info and directions before you go on adventure!

 With a HELICOPTER based at the homestead, why not see Lorella from the skies?
 You might spot some country never seen before and will certainly have a different view of how massive our property is!